77063code/aaliya-gallery/README.md

 5.Problem with email sent through sendgrid
 6.Need to log all the actions so can be debugeed i.e when the emails are sent
 7. Need to create a mail server
-8. Need to create a page to be able to reset the password
 9. The onblur still doesnt work on firefox.
 That needs to be fixed
 10. The error display on register pages is still a mess.
 That also needs to be fixed.
 11. Maybe have to change the formatting of the old images